Diseases & Conditions : Ear, Nose, and Throat

 What are sinuses?

 The sinuses are cavities, or air-filled pockets, near the nasal passage.
 As in the nasal passage, the sinuses are lined with mucous membranes.
-There are four different types of sinuses:
+There are 4 different types of sinuses:

-Ethmoid sinus--located inside the face, around the area of the bridge of the nose.
-This sinus is present at birth, and continues to grow.
+Ethmoid sinus.
+This sinus is located inside the face, around the area of the bridge of the nose.
+It is present at birth, and continues to grow.

-Maxillary sinus--located inside the face, around the area of the cheeks.
-This sinus is also present at birth, and continues to grow.
+Maxillary sinus.
+This sinus is located inside the face, around the area of the cheeks.
+It is also present at birth, and continues to grow.

-Frontal sinus--located inside the face, in the area of the forehead.
-This sinus does not develop until around 7 years of age.
+Frontal sinus.
+This sinus is located inside the face, in the area of the forehead.
+It does not develop until around 7 years of age.

-Sphenoid sinus--located deep in the face, behind the nose.
-This sinus does not typically develop until adolescence.
+Sphenoid sinus.
+This sinus is located deep in the face, behind the nose.
+It does not typically develop until adolescence.

 What is the throat?

 The throat is a ring-like muscular tube that acts as the passageway for air, food, and liquid.
 The throat also helps in forming speech.
 The throat consists of:

 Larynx (also known as the voice box).
 The larynx is a cylindrical grouping of cartilage, muscles, and soft tissue that contains the vocal cords.
 The vocal cords are the upper opening into the windpipe (trachea), the passageway to the lungs.